Business Dispute Lawyer Charlottesville, VA

 - Is the subject of efforts that are reasonable under the circumstances to maintain its secrecy.

-The law makes clear that in order for trade secrets to be legally protected, a business must take reasonable steps to safeguard and maintain the secrecy of that information with the help of a business or business dispute lawyer in Charlottesville, VA.
+The law makes clear that in order for trade secrets to be legally protected, a business must take reasonable steps to safeguard and maintain the secrecy of that information with the help of a business dispute lawyer in VA from Dale Jensen, PLC.

-What Can You Do to Protect Your Business’s Trade Secrets?
+What You Can Do to Safeguard Trade Secrets

 - Require employees who will or currently have access to trade secrets to sign proprietary information or confidentiality agreements.